kubedb/docs/docs/guides/postgres/branch/cross-cluster/index.md

     clusterName: dev-cluster    # a different cluster than this one selects cross-cluster
     namespace: demo
     name: dev-postgres-remote
-    storageClassName: netapp-trident   # StorageClass in the TARGET cluster
+    storageClassName: topolvm-provisioner-thin   # TARGET cluster's StorageClass for the SAME CSI driver/backend as the source
     issuerRef:
       apiGroup: cert-manager.io
       kind: Issuer